 Image copyright 2019 MAG

-A member of the Water Street Writers, Mikaela D’Eigh is a writer, poet, lover of Scotch, and KDramas.
-She lives out in the country with two Egyptian gods disguised as cats, a herd of cows, and a flock of wild turkeys.
-Check her out at La Belle Dame Merci, Medium, Facebook, or Instagram for more articles, poetry, and shenanigans.
+A member of the Water Street Writers, Mikaela D’Eigh is a writer, poet, gardener, mental wellness advocate, and a lover of Scotch, K-Pop, and KDramas.
+She lives out in the country with two Egyptian gods disguised as cats, a herd of cows, and the occasional flock of wild turkeys.
+Check her out at La Belle Dame Merci, Medium, Facebook, or Instagram for more essays, poetry, and shenanigans.